ibericode/koko-analytics/README.md

 - From the [GitHub releases page](https://github.com/ibericode/koko-analytics/releases).
 - From your WordPress admin by searching for "Koko Analytics" in the "Add plugin" screen.

-After extracting this package into your `/wp-content/plugins/` directory the plugin is ready t be used right away.
+After extracting this package into your `/wp-content/plugins/` directory the plugin is ready to be used right away.

 ### Installing latest development version